 Here’s a simple truth – when humans input data or handle documents, the risk of errors entering the equation increases exponentially.
 EDI eliminates those risks since all information is exchanged electronically, meaning that orders submitted through EDI are accurate and that ensures faster confirmation.

 Cost and Time Savings

 In the B2B universe, slow, paper-driven processes result in much higher costs and additional time required for trading partners to conduct their business.
-Typical repetitive tasks that apply to the processing of paper documents such as printing, copying, delivering, filing, storage and postage, to name a few, are eliminated when you upgrade to an EDI solution, which combine to yield tremendous savings in time and money.
+Typical repetitive tasks that apply to the processing of paper documents such as printing, copying, delivering, filing, storage, and postage, to name a few, are eliminated when you upgrade to an EDI solution.
+The reduction of these tasks yields tremendous savings in time and money.
 It’s often the difference between taking seconds to complete a transaction with EDI compared to possibly an hour or more for the same task with a paper-driven procedure.
-And that really adds up over time.
+And that adds up over time.

 Reduced Waste = “Greener” Business Practices

 EDI offers an eco-friendly alternative to outdated paper-based processes that generate so much waste into the environment.
 Trees are saved and the planet rejoices.